huggingface/hub-docs/docs/hub/datasets-gated.md

     <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-gated-user-side-dark.png"/>
 </div>

-If you want to collect more user information, you can configure additional fields.
+If you want to request more user information to provide access, you can configure additional fields.
 This information will be accessible from the **Settings** tab.
 To do so, add an `extra_gated_fields` property to your [dataset card metadata](./datasets-cards#dataset-card-metadata) containing a list of key/value pairs.
 The *key* is the name of the field and *value* its type or an object with a `type` field.
 The list of field types is:

 - `text`: a single-line text field.
 - `checkbox`: a checkbox field.